Media Studies

 The MA programme is interdisciplinary, drawing on theories and applications from a range of academic fields, including sociology, history, cultural studies, literary theory and linguistics.
 It seeks to analyse the historical, social and cultural contexts in which the media have been produced; how meaning is generated through the interplay of image, word and sound in media texts; and how the media impact upon their audiences as well as being invested with significance by those audiences.

-The programme is jointly offered by Mary Immaculate College and the University of Limerick.
-Teaching takes place in daytime on both campuses- depending upon the modules chosen by students and availability.
-The one-year MA is delivered over three semesters (but there is an option to complete it part-time over two years).
+Teaching takes place on the MIC campus and the modules offered depend on student choices and the availability of lecturers in any given semester.
+The one-year MA is delivered over three semesters (but alternatively there is an option to complete it over two years on a part-time basis).

-The programme familiarises students with current issues and developments in Irish and international mass media and mass media theory, situating the analysis of Irish media within the context of post-Independence Irish society, culture and identity.
+The programme familiarises students with current issues and developments in Irish and international mass media and mass media theory, situating the analysis of Irish media within the context of post-Independence Irish society, culture and identity and examining developments in international media in their political, cultural and social contexts.
 Students develop the ability to analyse structures, trends and developments in the mass media and to undertake research, using a variety of methodologies, on key aspects of media production, texts and consumption.

 Subjects taught